Quin Tassie Collection

 • Sara Dickson, Collections Assistant, RCPI

-This project has been co-funded by The Heritage Council.
+This project was co-funded by The Heritage Council.